gillesheinesch/LenoxBot-Docs/README.md

 - The description (that is on top of each Markdown file) should not contain more than 30 words and explain what's the content about.
 - All documentation entries should be clear and understandable
 - Any newly created documentation entries must have the markdown format (.md at the end of the filename).
+- Please set in every entry a headline with # [name of headline]

 ## Create a pull request